Flavored tobacco: Menthol cigarettes

-The most popular cigarette flavor by far is menthol, which represents 10% of the global cigarette market and makes up more than 25% of the market in countries including the United States, Singapore, the Philippines, and Chile.
+The most popular cigarette flavor by far is menthol, which represents 10% of the global cigarette market and over 25% of the market in countries including the United States, Singapore, the Philippines, and Chile.
 Menthol is a chemical found in plants of the mint family that produces a cooling sensation in the throat.
 It is often used as a cigarette additive to mask the flavor and feel of the tobacco smoke or to improve the throat and mouth feel of the cigarette.
 Menthol increases the addictive properties of the nicotine in cigarettes, in part by increasing the density of nicotine receptors in the brain.

 In the United States, menthol cigarettes are used disproportionately by African Americans: more than 70% of African-American smokers primarily use menthols, compared to approximately 30% of White American smokers.
 In fact, menthol tobacco marketing is specifically targeted to African Americans; it is a subject of research and it has been a subject of litigation on discrimination grounds.
 This high use by African Americans is largely the result of deliberate marketing campaigns by tobacco companies, which exacerbated small racial differences in menthol cigarette preferences into large ones.
 Racial marketing strategies changed during the Fifties.
 The civil rights movement led to the rise of African-American publications, such as Ebony.
 This helped tobacco companies to target separate marketing messages by race.
 Tobacco companies supported civil rights organizations, and advertised their support heavily.
 Industry motives were, according to their public statements, to support civil rights causes; according to an independent review of internal tobacco industry documents, they were "to increase African American tobacco use, to use African Americans as a frontline force to defend industry policy positions, and to defuse tobacco control efforts".
 There had been internal resistance to tobacco sponsorship, and some organizations are now rejecting nicotine funding as a matter of policy.
 Tobacco company Lorillard even gave out free menthol cigarette samples to children in black neighborhoods in the U.S. in the 1950s.

 In addition to high use by African Americans, menthol cigarettes are used disproportionately by adolescents, women, and lesbian, gay, bisexual, and transgender (LGBT) Americans.
 LGBT Americans are twice as likely as straight ones to use menthol cigarettes, according to CDC research.
 Where these demographics overlap, menthol use is especially high: most female LGBT smokers use menthols, as do 80 percent of African American youth smokers and 70 percent of LGBT youth smokers.
 Tobacco companies have targeted the LGBT community with advertising for menthol cigarettes, most notably through Project SCUM.